This content has been archived. It may no longer be relevant

 .

 To prove my point about starting when you are young, here is a video for you to watch.
 It is incredible how this lad’s brain decodes call signs from the blur of CW at over 200 wpm.
+I am leaving this in again this week because it hasn’t been viewed by some as yet.
+I suspect this one is a ‘ I will do that later’ syndrome.
+This never happens of course!

 .

-Input this week from Jim G3YLA on his class.
+Latest from Jim G3YLA on his class.

 .